 Many scooters bought from reputable distributors in your country will have policies that cover returning the scooter to be repaired or replaced.
 These distributors are often licensed by the manufacturer to perform official electric scooter repairs while keeping the warranty intact.
 Manufacturers can also have very helpful warranties that cover repairs after purchase.

 The Qiewa Q-Power, for example, has a 6-month warranty on the e-scooter battery and a 1-year warranty on all other parts.
 This warranty can be extremely helpful because of the complexity and cost of quality parts used to power the scooter.
 If it is an unfixable problem, they will replace the entire scooter.

-Since the companies switched to hiring in house mechanics instead of contractors, there are many people with the skills and knowledge to perform repairs that are interested in this kind of work.
-These people can be found by posting online although these repairs are not manufacturer licensed and will likely void the warranty.
+Since the companies switched to hiring in-house mechanics instead of contractors, there are many people with the skills and knowledge to perform repairs who are interested in this kind of work.
+These people can be found by posting online, although these repairs are not manufacturer-licensed and will likely void the warranty.

 There will likely be a repair shop near you with professional mechanics ready to fix any problem you could possibly have.
 They often have parts bought directly from the manufacturer and offer high-quality work.
 These shops are more expensive than independent scooter mechanics but well worth it.

 Scooter maintenance is extremely important for both convenience and safety while you are riding.
-While dedicated electric scooter or moped mechanic shops are recommended almost any repair option is better than letting a problem go unfixed.
+While dedicated electric scooters or moped mechanic shops are recommended, almost any repair option is better than letting a problem go unfixed.

 Also, make sure you’re riding your electric scooter properly so you don’t put unnecessary strain on the hardware.